adamnoden/yayo/docs/system-prompt.md

 ## General technical info:

 - I am using firestore and expo.
-- Both of these are already set up and I already have a number of deployed functions that i am consuming for example.
+- Both of these are already set up and I already have a number of deployed functions that i am consuming alredy. don't worry about initialisation
-- I'm using typescript.
+- I'm using typescript and react.
 - i have a hook to get the user (firebase User object): `const { user } = useAuth();`
 - i think im using Firebase v9+ modular SDK